Research Statement

 Research Impact

-My research focuses on the mechanisms of soil formation (pedogenesis) across ultramafic and serpentine landscapes.
-By integrating mineral magnetism, geochemistry, and isotopic analyses, I uncover how parent material, climate, and time interact to shape soil mineralogy and trace element behavior.
-This approach not only deepens our understanding of how soils evolve as dynamic geological systems, but also provides a process-based framework for evaluating carbon cycling, metal mobility, and long-term ecosystem development.
-Through this lens, my work contributes to reinterpreting soils as historical archives of Earth’s surface transformation and as active agents in global environmental change.
+Chia-Yu Yang's research focuses on the linkage bewtween geochemistry and pedology across ultramafic and serpentine landscapes.
+By integrating elemental mapping, fractionation and chemical speciation analyses, magnetic analyses, and mineralogical analyses, she uncovers how parent material, climate, time, and landscape interact to shape soil mineralogy and element behavior (e.g., Cr, Ni, and rare earth elements).
+This comprehensive approach not only deepens our understanding of how soils evolve in dynamic geological systems, but also provides a theory-based framework for evaluating nutrient cycling, potentially-toxic element mobility, and long-term ecosystem development.